 The latest edition as a Chartered Surveyor, Amy Bishop (known as Bob in the office) became a Partner in 2018.
 Amy joined the Firm as a Saturday morning girl way back in 1997 and has progressed over the years.
 Amy is a rounded property professional specialising in residential lettings and property management and is thought of as a highly capable Surveyor and Valuer.

-Robb retired from work in 2019 and Boot & Son, a partnership then changed its legal status to Limited Company.
-The Directors now comprise Tim, Amy and also Christine Lum who is a Chartered Accountant and Office Practice Manager and is in charge of all things financial.
+Robb retired from work in 2019 and Boot and Son, a partnership then changed its legal status to a limited company.
+The directors now comprise Tim, Amy and Christine Lum.
+Christine, a northern lass and a Chartered Accountant has been with the practice for nearly 30 years and has expertly guided the firm through various economic climates and has a large involvement with property management.
+Christine is in charge of all things financial.